hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-greenlake-developer-portal.md

 [The HPE GreenLake audit log service](https://developer.greenlake.hpe.com/docs/greenlake/services/audit-logs/public/), for instance, will offer a collection of RESTful APIs for publishing audit logs, managing configurations, and retrieving application-specific and overall platform logs.

 Each service section offers, at a minimum, an overview, a guide, the Open API specification, and the associated API reference documentation.
-Some services provide additional parts to dive into more specific's areas of the service.
-For instance, HPE GreenLake for Compute Ops Management service provide additional details about event webhooks and jobs.
+Some services provide additional parts to dive into more specific areas of the service.
+For instance, HPE GreenLake for Compute Ops Management service provides additional details about event webhooks and jobs.
 A webhook is an HTTP-based callback function that allows lightweight, event-driven communication between two APIs.
 A job is a multi-step task that is managed by Compute Ops Management to perform an action on a resource.
 For example, performing power operations or firmware updates on a server.

 The Overview gives a definition of the service.
 The Guide explains the core details of the service from an API standpoint.
 Finally, the API reference documentation will provide you with a download link to the Open API specification file in JSON format of the API.
 This JSON file can be used in Postman, allowing you to build collection of REST API calls.
 In fact, the HPE Developer Community team has already put together a nice HPE GreenLake platform API collection.
 You can get the Postman collection from the [HPE Developer Community tooling GitHub repository](https://github.com/hpe-dev-incubator/GLP-API-Tooling/tree/main/Postman-Collections)